Invitation to Burgenland Bunch Family History

 * Send you a genealogy (building one is up to you).

-* Translate foreign language documents (we can offer help).
+* Translate foreign language documents (but we can offer help).

-Our staff are volunteers, donating their time and expertise in the interests of world-wide Burgenland family history.
+Our staff are volunteers, donating their time and expertise in the interest of world-wide

 NOTICE (Terms and Conditions):